sadik003/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new local variable a script that prints the result of POWER divided by DIVIDE a script that displays the result of BREATH to the power LOVE
+Create a script that creates a new local variable a script that prints the result of POWER divided by DIVIDE a script that displays the result of BREATH to the power LOVE a script that converts a number from base 2 to base 10